limelight-mint/minty-starstyling/README.md

 # ✨ | Starstyling

-A Minty VS Code extension for personal use to keep spacious and cosy atmosphere in the code with simple OOP-like visuals. 🍃
+VS Code extension to format your code into simple cosy and spacious OOP style in JS and TS files. 🍃

 ## Features